departmentfortransport/street-manager-docs/docs/_articles/disruptions-to-service-availability.md

 **Sandbox environment**

+* 18/06/2020 11:55 to 12:00: Sandbox environment unavailable for 5 mins due to unexpected outage.

 * 17/06/2020 15:32 to 15:41: Sandbox environment unavailable for 9 mins due to unexpected outage.

 * 17/06/2020 15:26 to 15:27: Sandbox environment unavailable for 1 min due to unexpected outage.